whennemuth/bu-wp-ecs/docs/parameters.md

     }
   }
   ```

   This will deploy a [ApplicationLoadBalancedFargateService CDK Construct](https://docs.aws.amazon.com/cdk/api/v2/docs/aws-cdk-lib.aws_ecs_patterns.ApplicationLoadBalancedFargateService.html), resulting in a fargate cluster with one task running.
   Provided the following are true:

   - The [ALB](https://docs.aws.amazon.com/elasticloadbalancing/latest/application/introduction.html) created has a DNS name of `s3proxy-alb-1028790297.us-east-2.elb.amazonaws.com`

-  - A [bu-protected-s3-object-lambda](https://github.com/bu-ist/bu-protected-s3-object-lambda/tree/main) stack pre-exists, has a secret and object lambda access endpoint that match the "`bucketUserSecretName`" and "`OLAP`" parameters respectively, and had an asset uploaded as follows:
+  - A [bu-protected-s3-object-lambda](https://github.com/bu-ist/bu-protected-s3-object-lambda/tree/main) stack pre-exists in the same aws account, has a secret and object lambda access endpoint that match the "`bucketUserSecretName`" and "`OLAP`" parameters respectively, and had an asset uploaded as follows:

     ```
     aws --profile=bu s3 cp cuba-abroad-banner-compressed.jpg s3://wordpress-protected-s3-assets-dev-assets/original_media/jaydub-bulb.cms-devl.bu.edu/admissions/files/2018/09/